Close

 Step 6: Decision and Collection

-Track application status through official portals.
+You can search using the visa application reference provided by the Belgian embassy or consulate general after selecting this embassy or consulate general in the drop-down menu.
+Track application status through official portals or using your VFS Global or TLS Contact reference number.
 Upon approval, collect your visa from the submission location or receive it via registered mail if applicable.
 Rejection appeals must be filed within specified timeframes through proper legal channels.